How to Get Equipment Back from a Terminated Employee

 You should have each new employee read the offboarding process requirements in an employee handbook when they start working at your company and sign an agreement on the employment contract.

-Having this in writing is critical as it holds a terminated employee accountable for returning equipment, and there should be no confusion to minimize the potential for issues after termination.
+Having this in writing is critical as it holds a terminated worker accountable for returning equipment, and there should be no confusion to minimize the potential for issues after termination.

 Given that one study found that “71% of HR workers say at least one employee didn’t return company-owned equipment,” this can spare you a lot of stress later on.